MicrosoftDocs/navdevitpro-content-pr/dynamics-nav/Walkthrough--Installing-the-Three-Tiers-On-Two-Computers.md

 ### Prerequisites
  To complete this walkthrough, you will need two computers provisioned as described in the introduction.

- Although [!INCLUDE[navnowlong](includes/navnowlong_md.md)] Setup will automatically install the 64\-bit edition of SQL Server 2012 Express when you install [SQL Server Database Components](SQL-Server-Database-Components.md) on a computer without any other version of SQL Server, the Express version is not recommended for production environments.
-For that reason, this walkthrough assumes that you have installed a non\-Express version of SQL Server 2008 R2, and then created a SQL Server instance named NAVDEMO, before you begin.
+ Although [!INCLUDE[navnowlong](includes/navnowlong_md.md)] Setup will automatically install the 64-bit edition of SQL Server 2012 Express when you install [SQL Server Database Components](SQL-Server-Database-Components.md) on a computer without any other version of SQL Server, the Express version is not recommended for production environments.
+For that reason, this walkthrough assumes that you have installed a non-Express version of SQL Server 2008 R2, and then created a SQL Server instance named NAVDEMO, before you begin.
 For information on how to install SQL Server, see [Installation Considerations for Microsoft SQL Server](Installation-Considerations-for-Microsoft-SQL-Server.md).

 ## Story
  A consultant wants to install [!INCLUDE[navnowlong](includes/navnowlong_md.md)] in a production environment.